kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 tags: [academic, optimization, neuroscience math]
 ---

 Neurons in the brain respond to external stimuli.
-In the frame work of efficient coding theory, there is an objective function, and the neuron's response should optimize that objective function.
+In the framework of efficient coding theory, there is an objective function, and the neuron's response should optimize that objective function.

-We can describe the efficient coding problem in framework of mapping between spaces:
+We can describe the efficient coding problem in the framework of mapping between spaces:

  <p align=center>
 <img src="/assets/image_for_notes/efficient_coding_theory/efficient-coding-figure1.png" alt="Input space transformation function" width = "600" align="center">